 To help alleviate concerns on the part of hospital administrators about using low powered wireless devices which provide substantial advantage in diagnosis and treatment of patients, government agencies have released regulations on the EMI such devices are permitted to radiate.
 Likewise, regulations also dictate the level of EMI electronic equipment must sustain without affecting its operation.

 For years, large-sized electronic equipment used in medical applications have used Faraday cages, or metal enclosures, to contain EMI-emitting devices and keep them from affecting other components.
 Metal enclosures are established solutions for EMI shielding and with recent innovations in the design and fabrication of thin gauge sheet metal for EMI shielding, such enclosures are now easily adapted to smaller packages including hand-held and other small-size wireless devices.

-Contact us for information on how Faspro Technologies can support EMI shielding in medical devices.[contact-form-7 404 "Not Found"]
+For more information on how Faspro Technologies can support EMI shielding in medical devices, please Contact Us or fill in the form below.